LeeMorinUCF/QMB6358F21/demo_03_version_control/README.md

 ### Start a new coding project

 If you want to create a new coding project, you should begin by creating a new repository.
-A repository is a location in your user space that can be used to store youre code.
+A repository is a location in your user space that can be used to store your code.
 To initialize a new repository (or repo, for short), follow the instructions in [Create a repo](https://help.github.com/en/articles/create-a-repo).

 ### Minor edits to an existing project